-Chalkley Beeson purchased it in 1878, along with his partner William Harris.
+Chalkley Beeson purchased it in 1878, along with partner William Harris.
 Harris designated the name – The Long Branch – after the town where he was from: Long Branch, New Jersey.
 [Incidentally, that’s the town where Husband Bill was born (in a hospital long since defunct, crazily called Hazard Hospital!).]

-It was a regular popular feature on the television show, Gunsmoke.
-In reality, many well-known historic people frequented the bar and gambling tables.
-Such men as Wyatt Earp, Doc Holliday, Luke Short and Bat Masterson.
+A regular popular feature on the television show, Gunsmoke.
+In reality, many well-known, historic people frequented the bar and gambling tables.
+Men like Wyatt Earp, Doc Holliday, Luke Short and Bat Masterson.
 Chalkley Beeson sold out his interest to Luke Short in 1883.

 White Elephant Saloon

-But it was rebuilt, and relocated shortly thereafter, in 1896.
-3 blocks further South on Main Street.
-Move along to the Winfree Building, right between the Ashton Hotel and Kress Building - and that's where it was.
-A much more modern version.
-It didn't last, though - closing with financial issues.
+A more modern rebuild, and relocated in 1896: three blocks South on Main Street.
+Walk to the Winfree Building, between Ashton Hotel and Kress Buildings, where it was.
+Didn’t last, though.
+Closing with financial issues.

-You'll find there is a White Elephant Saloon in a different Fort Worth location today - but it's just a modern remake, and no relation to this historic Old West saloon.
-Get even more authentic details: Read More >
+There’s a White Elephant Saloon in a different Fort Worth location today.
+A modern remake, no relation to the historic Old West saloon.
+White Elephant Details>

-One of the old West saloons of the era was called the Orient Saloon.
-It was one of among 50 others at the time.
-It had a raucous reputation, and attracted many gamblers such as the Dutch Kid, Charlie Bassett and Smiley Lewis.
+One old west saloon of the era was the Orient Saloon.
+Among the 50 from those wild west saloon days.
+Its raucous status attracted many gamblers such as Dutch Kid, Charlie Bassett and Smiley Lewis.
+Wild times, for sure!

 Express St. James

-In Cimarron, New Mexico, this hotel/saloon attracted a lot of action.
-Many famous old West lawmen, gunfighters, gamblers and desperadoes spent time there.
-The Earps stopped in, a convenient rest along the Santa Fe Trail.
-Jesse James was a frequent registrant.
-Buffalo Bill Cody and Black Jack Ketchum also traveled through.
+In Cimarron, New Mexico, this hotel/saloon attracted action.
+Many famous old West lawmen, gamblers and desperadoes spent time there.
+Buffalo Bill Cody and Black Jack Ketchum stopped in.

-It was built in 1872 by Abraham Lincoln’s personal chef.
-Today it’s a part of the Cimarron Historic District and is on the National Register of Historic Places.
-You can still get a room there, and have a drink at the bar.
-Many bullet holes from the wild West gun-fighting days can still be seen if you come by!
+Built in 1872 by Abraham Lincoln’s personal chef.
+Today it’s part of Cimarron’s Historic District, on the National Register of Historic Places.
+Stay and have a drink at the bar.
+Look for all the bullet holes from Wild West gun-fighting days when you come by!